 This quick, 6-ingredient Low FODMAP Honey Lime Salad Dressing brings the perfect balance of freshness, sweetness and tang to your favorite salads!
 Using a low FODMAP quantity of honey and pairing particularly well with Mexican flavors, this Low FODMAP Honey Lime Salad Dressing recipe is a vinaigrette-style salad dressing that can be used on a variety of different salads.
 It's low FODMAP at one, 2-tablespoon sized serving as well as Paleo compliant and dairy-free.

-Honey Lime Dressing: A 'Feel Lighter Recipe'
+Low FODMAP Honey Lime Salad Dressing: A 'Feel Lighter Recipe'

 Some ingredients make me feel good as I prepare them.
 Limes are one of those ingredients.
 I can't wait to slice open a fresh lime as smell of lime juice just brightens my day as does the smell of some other citrus fruits.
-Making this honey lime dressing, therefore, not only makes salads taste better, it improves my mood just making it.
+Making this low FODMAP honey lime salad dressing, therefore, not only makes salads taste better, it improves my mood just making it.

-So, if you're going through a hard time like I am, I highly recommend making this honey lime dressing.
+So, if you're going through a hard time like I am, I highly recommend making this honey lime salad dressing.
 While it is not a substitute for treatment by a psychiatrist, psychologist, or any other medical professional, making it might help make you feel a little bit lighter.
 It also tastes super fresh and healthy.